 The Galen Foundation DBA PeopleBeatingCancer is an interactive website offering cancer patients, survivors and caregivers information, education and cancer coaching.
 My name is David Emerson.
-I am a long-term cancer survivor and cancer coach.
+I am a long-term survivor of an incurable blood cancer called multiple myeloma.
+I use my years of experience and research to coach myeloma patients and cancer survivors.

 PeopleBeatingCancer is a 501c3 non-profit approved by the I.R.S with a mission is to demystify cancer-mind, body, and soul.
 Why did I choose that mission statement?